 On an easier note, another special ingredient is Ouzo: an anise-flavored aperitif that is widely consumed in Greece & Cyprus.
-You could replace it with a number of other anise-flavoured liqueurs such as the French Anisette or Pastis, the Italian Sambuca, the Spanish Ojen or with Arak, the traditional aperitif of Lebanon, Iraq, Syria, Jordan, Palestine, Israel, Turkey and Iran!
+You could replace it with a number of other anise-flavored liqueurs such as the French Anisette or Pastis, the Italian Sambuca, the Spanish Ojen, or with Arak, the traditional aperitif of Lebanon, Iraq, Syria, Jordan, Palestine, Israel, Turkey, and Iran!

 Okay!
 Let’s get down to business—first, you need to blanch and toast your almonds.
 You can make them the day before as they need to be completely cool when used in the recipe.

 Raw unsalted almonds (the kourabiedes recipe calls for 200 gr)

 - Place your raw almonds into the boiling water.
 Let them boil for merely 1 to 2 minutes.
 Don't leave them longer than that because they will start to soften.